2012 Albanian Supercup

 The 2012 Albanian Supercup is the 19th edition of the Albanian Supercup since its establishment in 1989.
 The match was contested between the 2011–12 Albanian Cup winners KF Tirana and the 2011–12 Albanian Superliga champions Skënderbeu Korçë.

+This was a rematch of the previous year's Supercup, which Tirana won 1-0.
+Tirana won the 2012 meeting as well, this time 2-1.